Building formally verified infrastructure, writing about what compounds over time.

 There is a difference between lived time and measured time.
 Measured time is uniform and exchangeable.
 Lived time accumulates.
 Each cycle alters what follows, and learning only happens there.
 Most of what matters gets lost when lived time is forced into metrics and deadlines.
 Running companies while believing this is the first contradiction.
 There are others.

 During the day I work on formal systems, proofs, type systems, verified kernels, domains where correctness can be checked rather than argued.
 At night I read thinkers who say certainty is impossible.
 Rigor when building, ambiguity when thinking.
 I switch between the two more than I blend them.
+The book on my nightstand and the pull request open in my editor are usually arguing with each other.

 I read Hayek on decentralized coordination and run a holding company.
 I write about patience and formation and track AI developments week by week.
 The company is named after long-run convergence.
 My own essays argue the long run might not exist anymore.
 Growing up in Argentina makes you suspicious of both difficulty as a filter and stability as a given.
 Broken money is not a test of character.
 It just breaks people.